Kuchiriel/about-me/README.md

     * Analysis and network design (Documentation and Plants)
     * Servers (Windows and Linux: Active Directory, DHCP, DNS, Printing, Web Server, Proxy and Firewall)
     * Strong knowledge of MS-ISA Server and MS Forefront TMG 2010

 ##### Other
 >
-    * DevOps (scalable, fault tolerant and high performance infrastructure)
+    * DevOps (scalable, fault tolerant and high performance infrastructure.
+CoreOS, Docker Compose and Rkt)
     * Evaluation, installation and maintenance of computers (Hardware)
     * Virtualization (Hyper-V, QEMU, Virtual Box and VMWare)
     * Graphic Design and Imaging (Fireworks)